gregorriegler/mob-programming-rpg/docs/backlog.md

   - [x] `player.name`
     - [x] where is `player.name` used?
     - [ ] More?
 Should we research the pros/cons and intent within TypeScript specifically?
-- TypeScript compiler options: disallow implicit Any type,... (stricter)
+- Fix any types (now that set compiler options to disallow implicit any)
-- Need a `Position` Type instead of String

 # To Do (prioritized)

+- r Need a `Position` Type instead of String
 - In this File `TestHarnessConvenienceFunctions.ts`
   - Replace all `getByRole('list', ...)` with `getList(...)` because for us Role has a different meaning than the Testlibrary
   - Replace all `getByRole('listitem', ...)` with `getListItem(...)` because for us Role has a different meaning than the Testlibrary